-- The Transaction Table widget makes an API call to the banking microservice to fetch transaction data for the logged in user.
+- The Transaction Table widget makes an API call to the banking microservice to fetch transaction data for the user.

-- The Alert Icon MFE displays an icon on the dashboard page and includes a configuration MFE to allow the user to select the appropriate icon and datatype to display.
+- The Alert Icon MFE displays an icon on the dashboard page.
+It includes a configuration MFE to allow the user to select the appropriate icon and datatype to display.

-- The Alert Icon MFE makes an API call to the banking microservice to fetch data in the default deployment.
+- In the default deployment, the Alert Icon MFE makes an API call to the banking microservice to fetch data.

 # Configuration Micro Frontends

-Many of the MFEs detailed above include configuration screens visible in the App Builder when the MFE is placed on a page.
-In the App Builder navigate to
+When placed on a page, many of the MFEs detailed above include configuration screens visible in the App Builder at

-Components → Micro frontends & Widgets to see the configured MFEs.
-To see the rendered config screen place the MFEs above on a new page.
+Components → Micro frontends & Widgets.
+To see the rendered config screen, place the MFE on a new page.

 The application includes two microservices (service paths:

-The data for the microservices is created using Liquibase and demonstrates using the operator and Liquibase + Spring Boot to automatically provision data into an environment.
+The data for the microservices are created with Liquibase, demonstrating the use of the Operator and Liquibase + Spring Boot to automatically provision data into an environment.
 The demo data is available in the source code for the microservices on GitHub.